-OverviewThis year's report reveals new insights about digital news consumption based on a YouGov survey of over 74,000 online news consumers in 37 countries including the US and UK.
+OverviewThis year's report reveals new insights about digital news consumption based on a YouGov survey of over 75,000 online news consumers in 38 countries including South Africa for the first time.

-The report focuses on the issues of trust and misinformation, new online business models, the impact of changing Facebook algorithms and the rise of new platforms and messaging apps
+The report focuses on the progress on new paid online business models, trust and misinformation, the impact of populism, the shift to private messaging apps, and the rise of podcasts.

 Paying for news

-Explore the 2018 data and build your own charts.
-Compare dimensions and data types between or within countries,
+Explore the 2019 data and build your own charts.
+Compare dimensions and data types between or within countries

 This report casts new light on prevailing narratives about trust, fake news, failing business models and the power of platforms.Digital News Report 2017